NezzNH/NezzNH/README.md

 ==================

 Projects to-do:
-C Language based Chatroom \n
+C Language based Chatroom

-Website \n
+Website

 *Exoplanets (a program meant for interpreting light curves from telescopes and modeling exoplanet systems with visualization for faster identification)*